Zankou Chicken: History

-The first Zankou Chicken opened in 1962 in the Bourj Hammoud neighborhood of Beirut, Lebanon, by Armenian Vartkes Iskenderian and his family.
+The first Zankou Chicken was opened in 1962 in the Bourj Hammoud neighborhood of Beirut, Lebanon, by Armenian Vartkes Iskenderian and his family.
+The name "Zankou" comes from a river in Armenia.

 The chain was established within the United States in 1983 by his son, Mardiros Iskenderian, after the family immigrated to Los Angeles, California.
 After considering opening a dry cleaning business or selling men's suits, Iskenderian recognized a lack of restaurants catering to the growing Middle Eastern immigrant population in Los Angeles.
 This included Armenian and Lebanese compatriots who fled Lebanon during the civil war.

 The first restaurant in Los Angeles opened in an East Hollywood neighborhood called Little Armenia and is located at the corner of Sunset Boulevard and Normandie Avenue.
 The restaurant is especially known for its thick, paste-like garlic sauce, created by Vartkes' wife, Markrid and widely imitated.

 In 1991, the family agreed to divide the business when Mardiros wanted to open additional restaurants.
 The new restaurants would be owned by Mardiros, while the original Sunset and Normandie store would be owned by his parents and two sisters.
 Vartkes Iskenderian died in 1992.